StarAtNyte/Code-Completion-Context-Composition/README.md

-# SOTA Context Collection Framework
+# Code Completion Context Framework

-A state-of-the-art context collection system for the Code Completion Competition, built with Modal Labs for scalable cloud processing.

-## Competition Results

-- **247/247 datapoints processed** successfully (100% success rate)
-- **Perfect format validation** - No issues found
-- **Average context length**: 5,820 characters
-- **Processing time**: 5 minutes 38 seconds for full dataset
+An intelligent context retrieval system that enhances code completion by collecting and composing relevant code snippets from entire codebases.
+The framework uses advanced ranking algorithms (BM25, semantic embeddings) to identify the most contextually relevant files and code segments, helping language models generate more accurate code completions.
+Built with Modal Labs for scalable cloud processing of large repositories.

 ## Quick Start